splunk/public-o11y-docs/gdi/integrations-list.rst

 You can monitor your applications and services with native OpenTelementry receivers.
 Learn more at :ref:`OpenTelemetry receivers <otel-components-receivers>`.

-These are the available OTel receivers:
+These are the available OpenTelemetry receivers:

 .. include:: /_includes/gdi/otel-receivers-table.rst